UrQuan1/scummvm/README.md

 Sierra games using the SCI engine add the following non-standard keywords:

+    speedthrottler     bool     Limit the speed of the game loop and some screen transitions
     disable_dithering  bool     Remove dithering artifacts from EGA games prefer_digitalsfx  bool     If true, digital sound effects are preferred instead of synthesized ones